thor314/uncloak/courses/rust cryptography engineering/course-2022-12-16 Session 5 Notes.md

 This week introduced many tools, and we're heading into the holidays.
 Get your hands dirty with them.
 - Write an Error type with `anyhow` and `thiserror`.
 - Implement a type-level program using `PhantomData` to parameterize the state of a struct.
 - Put CI on a project.
-Deny failing lints, failing tests, and failing formatting.
+Deny lints, failing tests, and failing formatting.
 - Compile your codebase with a malicious feature.
-Test against it in an integration test.
+Test against it in a unit or integration test.
-- Write an implementation failing one
 - implement a program that loops 1000 times, repeatedly branching on secret data (say, equality to number 123456789012345678), taking the left path in execution A and the right path in execution B. Benchmark your program.
-Determine if your benchmarks are stastically different.
+Determine if your benchmarks are statistically different.
 Try this first with a single u64, then repeat the experiment making your secret data a vector of length 100 u64's.
 - Perform the test demonstrated in the zeroize blog post.
 For bonus credit, use a debugger [lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) for instance, to insert break points into your code.
 See if you can determine where the secret value remains within memory, either with `lldb`, or even with `dd`.
 See [this](https://rustc-dev-guide.rust-lang.org/debugging-support-in-rustc.html) documentation page for the state of debugger support in Rust.